maianhpuco/DIMVImputation/README.md

 ## If you install with option 2(clone the repo)
-The ```.fit()``` function applied on train set to compute the covariance matrix.
-The covariance matrix is calculated from the train set.
+The `.fit()` function is applied to the training set to compute the covariance matrix, which is then calculated based on the training set.

 Create a sample dataset as a numpy array ```missing_data```
 ```python